hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 Sir,

 Though dancing and musick seem to be of near an equal antiquity, and even of an equal extent, yet musick has long received an advantage, which dancing wanted. musick has employed the pens of many of the learned, both ancient and modern, and has had the benefit of an universal character, which conveyed the harmonious compositions to all lovers of the art in all nations.
-Dancing, on the contrary, though celebrated by ancient authors in an extraordinary manner, and with uncommon phrases[^1], (as I shall shew in a treatise, which I shall suddenly publish on that subject) yet among the moderns, it has been wholly unknown to the learned, and destitute of all pens, in either the speculative or practice part of the art, which for want of an universal character, was confined to the immediate master and scholar, or at farthest, to a narrow traditional instruction, which none could participate of without a teacher, who had been taught by some other, either composer, or scholar of such composer.
+Dancing, on the contrary, though celebrated by ancient authors in an extraordinary manner, and with uncommon phrases[_Read_, uncommon praises (misprint is mentioned in Errata)], (as I shall shew in a treatise, which I shall suddenly publish on that subject) yet among the moderns, it has been wholly unknown to the learned, and destitute of all pens, in either the speculative or practice part of the art, which for want of an universal character, was confined to the immediate master and scholar, or at farthest, to a narrow traditional instruction, which none could participate of without a teacher, who had been taught by some other, either composer, or scholar of such composer.
 This inconvenience at length stirred up monsieur Beauchamp to begin what monsieur Feuillet accomplished in the following treatise, which though for some time enjoyed by the French nation, as a native growth, now first appears in its true and just extent in its transplantation into the English climate and language.

-[^1]: _Read_, uncommon praises (misprint is mentioned in Errata)

 The service to the lovers and professors of this art, having been the chief motive of my undertaking so difficult a province, that we who enjoy the happiness of so great a master as mister Isaac, should not want the advantage of spreading that excellence in this art, which renders him so admired by all who have any taste of it; so having received such great and generous encouragement in this study from you, sir; the product of that encouragement and study does, as it were, out of a natural right and just gratitude, seek shelter under your patronage, and challenge the advantage of appearing in the world under the protection of your name, whole known judgement and mastery in this art, will secure me from the censure of malice and ignorance.